dgw/MobilePress/readme.txt

 == Installation ==

-Upgrading or installing MobilePress for the first time is a very simple process.
-There are just a few steps below which you will easily be able to follow.
-Lets go!
+Upgrading or installing MobilePress for the first time is very simple.
+There are just a few easy steps below for you to follow.
+Let's go!

 = Important Note About Auto-Upgrading =